 A white Baptismal gown is customary, but not required.
-Whatever clothing is worn should be loose enough at the neck to allow anointing of the child’s chest.
-If a hat is worn, it should be removed before the Baptism.
+Please bring outfit to the Church.
+You will dress your baby at a specific moment of the Rite.
 The parish will provide a Baptismal candle for your child.
 After the ceremony it will be yours to keep as a reminder of this joyous milestone.
 The candle can be burned on your child's Baptismal anniversary each year and when the child receives other Sacraments in the future.

 9. Baptismal Record and Certificate

 The Baptism will be recorded in the permanent records of the parish from the information you provide.
 Therefore, please be sure of the accuracy of information and the spelling of names.
 A Baptismal certificate will be mailed to you following the Baptism.
 Later, whenever a certificate might be needed it can be prepared from the parish record.

-For more information about Baptism for infants, adults, or school-aged children, please contact Debbie McPherson at [email protected] or at the parish office, (517) 482-4749, or send her a message below.
+For more information about Baptism for infants, adults, or school-aged children, please contact Debbie McPherson at [email protected] or at the parish office, (517) 482-4749.